algorandfoundation/algokit-utils-ts/docs/code/classes/types_account_manager.AccountManager.md

 ▸ **getSigner**(`sender`): `TransactionSigner`

-Returns the `TransactionSigner` for the given sender address.
+Returns the `TransactionSigner` for the given sender address, ready to sign a transaction for that sender.

-If no signer has been registered for that address then the default signer is used if registered.
+If no signer has been registered for that address then the default signer is used if registered and if not then an error is thrown.

 #### Parameters